-The Definitive Guide to H Color Diamonds June 21, 2018 – Posted in: Jewelry Blog
+The Definitive Guide to the H Color Diamond October 6, 2021 – Posted in: Jewelry Blog

-H color diamonds generally come under the heading of near-colorless.
-They don’t match the non-color standards of D, E or F diamonds, but it’s unlikely all but an expert eye would see even a hint of color.
+The H color diamond generally comes under the heading of near-colorless.
+They don’t match the non-color standards of D, E, or F diamonds, but it’s unlikely all but an expert eye would see even a hint of color.
 Learn everything that you need to know about H Color diamonds.

 They are probably the ultimate compromise between quality and cost.
 By not being colorless, the price drops quite sharply, but they will look colorless in almost any setting.